-OHCA COMMENT DUE DATE: January 18, 2022
+OHCA COMMENT DUE DATE: March 3, 2023

-The proposed policy is an Emergency Rule.
+The proposed policy changes are currently in effect as Emergency Rules and must be promulgated as Permanent Rules.
 The proposed policy was presented at the November 2, 2021 Tribal Consultation.
-Additionally, this proposal is scheduled to be presented to the Medical Advisory Committee on January 13, 2022 and the OHCA Board of Directors on March 16, 2022.
+Additionally, this proposal was presented to the Medical Advisory Committee on January 13, 2022.
+Furthermore, this proposal will be presented at a Public Hearing scheduled for March 7, 2023.
+Finally, the proposed changes are scheduled to be presented as permanent rules to the OHCA Board of Directors on March 22, 2023.